 - childhood viral infections, such as respiratory infections

 Still, no one really knows why some people are affected by asthma and others aren’t.
 Allergies are often associated with asthma, but not all people with allergies have asthma.
 While asthma causes are not known, doctors have identified the main causes of asthma symptoms.

 According to the World Health Organization (WHO), asthma affects about 235 million people worldwide.
 While asthma is prevalent in both developed and developing nations, WHO states that at least 80 percent of asthma-related deaths occur in developing countries.
 This is perhaps due to a combination of a lack of awareness and a lack of access to treatments.

 If you have asthma, the lining of your airways is inflamed (swollen).
 This inflammation makes the air passages particularly sensitive to irritants and asthma triggers.
 Inflammation can also narrow the air passages and make it difficult for air to pass through the airways.
 As a result, you’ll find it hard to breathe in and out.

 When the airways encounter certain asthma triggers, the muscles around the airways tighten.
 This causes the air passages to become even narrower and gives you a tight feeling in the chest, like a rope is being tightened around it.
 Mucus can get lodged in the narrowed airways, causing more breathing difficulties.

 The triggers that cause the inflammation and airway constriction can vary in different people.
-When the airway comes in contact with one of many asthma triggers, it becomes inflamed, constricts, and fills with mucus.
+When the airway comes into contact with one of many asthma triggers, it becomes inflamed, constricts, and fills with mucus.
 The lining of the airway may swell, causing the airway to narrow.

 Asthma triggers include:

-- dust mites, cockroaches
+- dust mites or cockroaches

 - pet hair or dander

-- changes in weather (especially cold air)
+- changes in weather, especially cold air

-- respiratory infections (such as the common cold)
+- respiratory infections such as the common cold

 - tobacco smoke